Hiccup246/jameswatt/README.md

 ## 🌄 Future Improvements

-- Implement lazy loading where appropriate with https://nextjs.org/docs/advanced-features/dynamic-import
+- Attempt to improve mobile performance perhaps by web worker usage or by refactoring components to be more efficient
   - Think about useEffect usage and if my usage is appropriate